Love and Other Disasters

 Love and Other Disasters is a 2006 romantic comedy film written and directed by Alek Keshishian.
 It had its world premiere at the 2006 Toronto International Film Festival.
 In 2008, the film had its UK premiere in London as the gala screening for the BFI 22nd London Gay and Lesbian Film Festival.

 Brittany Murphy portrays an assistant at British Vogue who is the catalyst for a group of young friends as they try to find love.
 Outfest 2007 presented the film as one of their features.
 Keshishian originally wanted Gwyneth Paltrow to play Jacks, but she was pregnant at the time.
 Paltrow was later given a cameo role.

 Plot

 Emily "Jacks" Jackson is an American transplant living in London and working as an intern at British Vogue.
 She shares an apartment with her gay friend Peter Simon, a screenwriter.
 Afraid to be disappointed by a serious relationship, Jacks prefers to spend her free time with her friends and sleep with her ex-boyfriend, James, whom she does not love.

 Peter, who has never been in a relationship, spends too much time in his dreams and as a result cannot fall in love with a real person.
-It gets more complicated with the entrance of Paolo, a photography assistant for one of the photographers at Vogue.
+It gets more complicated with the entrance of Paolo, an assistant for one of the photographers at Vogue.
 As the film develops, they come to realize their mistakes and eventually reach their happy endings.